Skip to main content

 Be sure about the heart from 12 weeks

-Recent study from Oxford suggested that up to 80% of prenatally detectable heart anomalies can be diagnosed in high-risk population in the 1st trimester (Karim, et al, 2022).
-Normal results of our 12-18 weeks Fetal Echocardiography will provide an earliest reassurance that your baby’s heart develops normally.
+A recent study from Oxford suggested that up to 80% of prenatally detectable heart anomalies can be diagnosed in high-risk populations in the 1st trimester (Karim, et al, 2022).
+Normal results of our 12-18 weeks Fetal Echocardiography will provide the earliest reassurance that your baby’s heart develops normally.

 Baby’s heart, main arterial and venous vessels and umbilical cord blood flow by our special colour Doppler technology at 12 weeks